Trusts

 There are several advantages that a trust has over creating a will.
 Some of the benefits of a trust include the following:

 Another little-known benefit of establishing a trust is the issue of privacy.
-Once a will has fully gone through the process of probate, it becomes a matter of public record where anyone can learn about the assets and other property that is distributed to your heirs or other beneficiaries.
+Once a will has fully gone through the probate process, it becomes a matter of public record, and anyone can learn about the assets and other property that is distributed to your heirs or other beneficiaries.
 However, in cases of a trust, the assets and other property that is distributed remain private.

 Do I Have to Hire an Attorney to Create a Trust?

-Our family law lawyers are highly skilled in the area of establishing trusts and helping clients determine which one is the correct option for them.
+Our estate planning lawyers are highly skilled in the area of establishing trusts and helping clients determine which one is the correct option for them.
 Contact our law offices by calling (781) 531-8673 and ask to speak with a member of our legal team who can explain the various options and which would work best for you.

-We have extensive experience in establishing various charitable trusts that can suit your individual needs and preferences, as well.
-In order to determine which is the best choice for you and your personal circumstances, contact The Martino Law Group, LLC of Melrose, MA, for a free consultation.
-We can discuss your needs and what works best for you.
+We have extensive experience establishing various trusts that can suit your individual needs and preferences.
+To determine which is the best choice for you and your personal circumstances, contact The Martino Law Group, LLC of Melrose, MA, for a free consultation.
+We can discuss your specific circumstances, assist you with the creation of a trust that will benefit your estate, and provide legal services to build a comprehensive estate plan.